 The benefits of using an agency are that their sites are easier to find on the Internet, and most will offer a wide range of choices.
 But remember, you may be paying a premium as the prices will include an agency's commission and often a booking fee.

-To save money, book direct with the owner and you’ll get a better cottage for your money.
+To save money, book directly with the owner and you'll get a better cottage for your money.
 An owner's website allows you to find out a lot more about a cottage's suitability before handing over the deposit.
-Use sites (such as My Favourite Holiday Cottages) that provide clear links to a holiday cottage’s own website to discover all there is to know about it.
+Use sites (such as My Favourite Holiday Cottages) that provide clear links to a holiday cottage's own website to discover all there is to know about it.
 So much better than relying upon the limited information in the advert.

 For example, not all cottage owners will update availability calendars on their directory site listings – but it's a reasonably safe bet that the calendar on their website will be up to date.

 If you like the fun of the hunt, then the further down the pages you look on search engines the more you're likely to find individual cottages.
-Their sites cannot compete with the millions the main agencies invest in their sites to ensure top page ranking.
+Their websites cannot compete with the millions the main agencies invest in their theirs to ensure top page ranking.
 So, skip page one and head for page two and beyond instead.